containers/buildah/docs/buildah-bud.md

 or it can be the path to a PID namespace which is already in use by another process.

+**--platform**="Linux"

+This option has no effect on the build.
+Other container engines use this option to control the execution platform for the build (e.g., Windows, Linux) which is not required for Buildah as it supports only Linux.

 **--pull**

 Pull the image if it is not present.
 If this flag is disabled (with